fujitake/vantiq-related/vantiq-operations/docs/eng/vantiq-install-closed-network-azure.md

 #### Option 2: Configure a Public DNS Zone

 1. Attach the Private DNS Zone to the VNET where the AKS Worker Nodes are hosted.
-1. Specify the DNS server of the VNET where the AKS Worker Nodes are located as the default (Azure Provided DNS).
+1. Specify the default DNS server (Azure Provided DNS) of the VNET where the AKS Worker Nodes are located.
 1. Register the DNS that is required for cross-referencing with other than the Vantiq infrastructure, in the Public DNS Zone.

 ![azure-nsg-aks](../../imgs/vantiq-install-closed-network-azure/dns-config-option2.png)